madlabber/vsimcli/README.md

     vsim console -vsim ONTAPSelect

+## Known Issues:
+- HA NVRAM mirroring stopped working in VMware Fusion 11, but the code is retained in case a workaround is eventually discovered.

+- Automatic cluster join is no longer working as of ONTAP 9.2.

+- ONTAP9 vsims in an HA configuration panic during shutdown or reboot, but otherwise function normally.

 ## Notes:
-- HA NVRAM mirroring stopped working in VMware Fusion 11, but the code is retained in case a workaround is eventually discovered.

 - When using -auto to configure vsims the default password for root or admin is set to : netapp1!
   The default can be changed with the command 'vsim options VSIMPASSWORD <new password>'

 - Auto configuration (-cluster, -join) is not implemented for versions of Clustered Data ONTAP prior to 8.3

-- Automatic cluster join is not longer working as of ONTAP 9.2.

-- ONTAP9 vsims in an HA configuration panic during shutdown or reboot, but otherwise function normally.

 - When using -create and -join, allow the create node to completely stabilize before starting the subsequent nodes